johnathanvman/F6/index.md

 					}else if(unit(s[2]).Hungry){
 						Entrys.push("I lift SUB onto the table and take two meaty handfulls of her large behind.
 She rests on her elbows and tells me to pound her.
 I thrust until we both cum!")
 					}else if(unit(s[2]).Negative && party.units.length <= 2){
 						Entrys.push("I straddle SUB as she lies in bed.
 With one hand she spreads her lips and I slide myself inside.
-She moans into her pillow as I pound her from behind!")
+She moans into a pillow as I pound her from behind!")
 					}else if(unit(s[2]).Negative){
 						Entrys.push("I give SUB a back massage and slip my hands around until I find her nipples.
 She moans as I tease her and begs me to fuck her.
 She moans into her pillow as I pound her from behind!")
 					}else{